Tom Sizemore

 Tom’s maternal great-grandfather, John Oliver Shannault/Chennault/Chenault, on the 1910 U.S. Census – https://familysearch.org

-Death records of Tom’s maternal great-grandfather, John Oliver Shannault/Chennault/Chenault – https://familysearch.org
+Death record of Tom’s maternal great-grandfather, John Oliver Shannault/Chennault/Chenault – https://familysearch.org

 Tom’s maternal great-grandmother, Nina/Effie Tompkins, on the 1900 U.S. Census – https://www.familysearch.org